 Create vivid characters to linger in children’s minds, whom they’ll want to return to.

-In fiction-writing, tautology only makes what you’ve just written redundant, but this isn’t true of picture books.
+Speaking of returning, repetition might be discouraged in fiction writing — but not in picture books.
 Repetition is a source of huge fun and suspense for children, reeling in attention and building anticipation.

 In Funny Bones, for example, Allan Ahlberg opens the story with relish:

 In a dark, dark town there was a dark, dark street, and in the dark, dark street there was a dark, dark house, and in the dark, dark house there were some dark, dark stairs, and down the dark, dark stairs there was a dark, dark cellar, and in the dark, dark cellar … three skeletons lived!